virajpatel4/VPBookStore/VPBookStore/README.txt

-﻿﻿In this assignment we are going to built Bookstore app again We are doing Part 1
+﻿In this assignment we are going to built Bookstore app again We are doing Part 1
 Doing in ASP.NEt Core Web Application
 After chnaging the authentication type we are about to create the project now.